dbrennand/PS2Alert.me/README.md

 4. Publisher (Backend):

     - Connects to the Planetside 2 WebSocket Event Stream and listens for *MetagameEvents*.
-When a *MetagameEvent* matching the [criteria](https://github.com/dbrennand/PS2Alert.me/blob/master/backend/publisher/publisher.mjs#L40) occurs, the publisher connects to RabbitMQ and sends the *MetagameEvent* to the queue.
+When a *MetagameEvent* matching the [criteria](https://github.com/dbrennand/PS2Alert.me/blob/master/backend/publisher/publisher.mjs#L40) occurs, the publisher sends the *MetagameEvent* to the queue.

 5. Consumer (Backend):